 What is it?

 Microsoft Teams is a hub for collaborative working, whether it be sharing and editing documents, holding online meetings or taking part in group chats.
-Teams integrates with many of the other Office 365 applications such as OneNote, Forms and SharePoint.
+Teams integrates with many of the other Microsoft 365 applications such as OneNote, Forms and SharePoint.

 How might I use it?

-As Teams is a chat-centred workspace, it can be used to bring people, conversations, files, and tools into one place so everyone has instant access to everything they need.
+Teams is a chat-centred workspace, it can be used to bring people, conversations, files, and tools into one place so everyone has instant access to everything they need.
 This could be for a research project, to plan teaching units or to share updates within a department.

 Within Teams you can schedule small group or team meetings, store files within the Team and access your work on any device using the Microsoft Teams app.
 External guests can be invited to a Team which enables collaboration from outside of the University.